< Pelvic inlet and outlet >

 Nerves to all three muscles from sacral plexus (Fig. 7-15) are too short to have specific names.
 Since these short nerves are hardly disconnected, they are not important in clinics; this is another reason why they exist without specific names.

 The perineum is drawn as if the anal triangle were placed on a horizontal plane.
-One should note that this schematic figure that shows the ischioanal fossa is not a midsagittal plane (Fig. 7-10).
+This schematic figure shows the ischioanal fossa which is not on the midsagittal plane (Fig. 7-10).
+Nevertheless, this contains the perineal body which is on the midsagittal plane (Figs. 7-14,29,37).
+Please be patient with the contradictory figures in this book.

-The urogenital diaphragm consists of the external urethral sphincter and the deep transverse perineal muscle.
+The urogenital diaphragm consists of two muscles.
 The main muscle, external urethral sphincter, constricts urethra and vagina in female (Figs. 7-23,25,30,32,33).

 The accessory muscle, deep transverse perineal muscle, fixes the perineal body.
 The perineal body is fixed by the external anal sphincter (Fig. 7-39) as well.
 The fixation of the perineal body is beneficial for supporting the pelvic diaphragm and pelvic organs (Fig. 7-13).

-The skeletal muscles in the root of penis/clitoris will be discussed in the urogenital system (Figs. 7-29,37).
-Innervation of perineal muscles (by perineal nerve) will be soon described (Fig. 7-16).
+The skeletal muscles in the root of penis/clitoris (Fig. 7-13) will be discussed in the urogenital system (Figs. 7-29,37).
+Innervation of the perineal muscles including the external anal sphincter (by perineal nerve) will be described soon (Fig. 7-16).

 We have chosen to only emphasize the motor nerves of both plexuses.
 In the figure above, branches of the lumbosacral plexus are depicted separately like the branches of the cervical plexus (Figs. 3-14,15,16).